 How to Get There: From Jiantan Station (Red Line 2), take Exit 1 going to the southbound buses.
 Go for Bus 267, 556, or 902.

 A UNESCO Asia-Pacific Heritage Site, Dalongdong Bao’an Temple is a Taiwanese folk religion temple, dating back to mid 1700s.
-At present, the temple is well-known for the Baosheng Cultural Festival, which usually starts from April and lasting until May.
+The temple is well-known for the Baosheng Cultural Festival, which usually starts in April and lasts until May.
 Locals and foreign visitors alike can marvel on the ancient architecture, the sculpted statues, and the colorful murals as they stroll around the place.

 Location: No. 17, Lane 49, Bao’an Street, Datong District, Taipei City